N Rohit

 Caution: People suffering from intense lower back pain or knee pain must avoid this pose and practice only after full recovery.

-Steps for Bharadvajasana 1
+Steps to perform Bharadvajasana 1

-2. Bend the knees, move the legs back and bring both feet to the right alongside the hips.
+2. Bend the knees, move the legs back, and bring both feet to the right alongside the hips.

-4.Exhale, bring the left arm from the shoulder behind the back, bend the left elbow and with the left hand clasp the right upper arm above the right elbow.
+4. Exhale, bring the left arm from the shoulder behind the back, bend the left elbow, and with the left-hand clasp the right upper arm above the right elbow.

 5. Turn the neck to the right and look over the right shoulder.